makersacademy/chitter-challenge/README.md

 As a Maker
 So that I can avoid others posting messages on Chitter as me I want to log out of Chitter

+ADVANCED

+As a Maker
+So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep

 ```